The Clear Edge

 Week 5-6: Started Passive Recruiting

 This was counterintuitive.
-She didn’t need anyone yet.
-But she started building a candidate pipeline anyway.
+She didn’t need anyone yet, but she started building a candidate pipeline anyway.

 Week 5: Activated Network